Mordal: Automated Pretrained Model Selection for Vision Language Models

-Solving the pretrained model selection problem by relying on empirical experiences or intuitions, such as choosing the newest, largest or most well-known model, is unstable and unpredictable.
-For example, in \Cref{table:vlm_motivation}, a VLM candidate with Llama-3-8B does not have a better performance than a VLM candidate with Vicuna-1.5-7B.
-Additionally, since the VLM is not aligned, it is impossible to directly evaluate its zero-shot performance \cite{brown2020language}.
-Most existing model selection methods are designed for classification, regression, or LLM-only generation tasks, and do not account for the vision encoder and the alignment process \cite{vu2020exploring,you2021logme,lin2024selecting}.
-This makes the selection problem particularly challenging, especially in resource-constrained environments.
+Solving the pretrained model selection problem by relying on empirical experiences or intuitions, such as choosing the newest, largest or most well-known model, is unreliable.
+For example, in \Cref{table:vlm_motivation}, a VLM with Vicuna-1.5-7B can outperform a VLM with LLaMA-3-8B in certain settings.
+Existing model selection methods, such as EMMS~\cite{meng2023foundation}, LogME~\cite{you2021logme}, LEEP~\cite{nguyen2020leep}, and NLEEP~\cite{li2021ranking}, primarily focus on tasks involving classification or regression~\cite{brown2020language}.
+These methods typically assess models based on transferability metrics, which are inadequate for VLMs requiring alignment~\cite{vu2020exploring,yi2024bridge,lin2024selecting}.
+VLMs like LLaVA~\cite{liu2023improved}, as shown in \Cref{fig:vlm-structure}, involve combining vision encoders with large language models (LLMs) through a feature projector to achieve multimodal interaction.
+Without alignment, the LLM cannot interpret image embeddings, rendering transferability metrics less effective.

-While an exhaustive search strategy is feasible within a limited search space, it becomes impractical when dealing with a large number of pretrained models -- for reference, there are more than 150,000 LLMs on the HuggingFace platform as of Jan 2025.
-Each candidate requires training the projector and potentially finetuning pretrained components, making it unrealistic to train all candidates before making a selection.
+Performing an exhaustive search for pretrained model selection is also computationally prohibitive.
+Even within a manageable search space, training a single VLM candidate with the LLaVA-1.5 dataset, using a pretrained 7B LLM backbone, can consume over 100 GPU hours.
+Considering the vast number of pretrained models available (e.g., over 150,000 LLMs on HuggingFace as of January 2025), exhaustively evaluating every candidate becomes impractical.
+The cost is further exacerbated as new encoders and LLMs continue to be introduced, necessitating constant re-evaluation to integrate new components.

-Even using a pretrained 7B LLM as the backbone, training a single VLM can take over 100 GPU hours with the LLaVA-1.5 dataset.
-Indeed, manually generating suitable results for \Cref{table:vlm_motivation} cost us 1000+ GPU hours (many inferior combinations are not shown for brevity).
-Furthermore, researchers are continuously developing new neural architectures and improving datasets to enhance VLM performance.
-This means that whenever a new encoder or LLM is released, developers must manually re-train VLMs with the new components to evaluate performance.

 To address the inefficiencies of exhaustive search in pretrained model selection, we must reduce the search cost along two key dimensions: (1) reducing the number of candidates and (2) minimizing the time required to evaluate each candidate.
 By optimizing these two dimensions, the exhaustive search process can be replaced with a more efficient pipeline that balances time consumption and selection accuracy.